Subject Summary

 Students study material across all three sections.
 The lecture courses on offer in each area may vary slightly from year to year.
 Students will have been introduced to some of these topics in the Natural Sciences Tripos courses: Part IA Evolution and Behaviour, Part IB Experimental Psychology or Part IB Neurobiology, or in the Medical and Veterinary Sciences Tripos courses: Part IB Neurobiology and Human Behaviour.
 Papers 2-4 test the three sections (A-C) described above.
 There is ample scope for students to pick courses that match their interests.
 Students typically study about half the range of subjects on offer.

 There are no practical classes.
 Instead, each student conducts an experimental research project, under supervision, over two terms, and submits an independent written report.
 An optional dissertation - an extended critical review of an area of the psychological or cognitive neuroscience literature other than that of the project - may also be submitted.
 The Tripos mark is based on the project report (20%), and Papers 1 to 4 (20% each).
 For students taking Option A and submitting the optional dissertation, the dissertation may be used to replace the lowest second class (or above) mark from the written Papers 2, 3 or 4.
-Students taking Option B will be permitted to submit an optional dissertation but will not be permitted to submit this mark for that of their module exams.
+For students taking Option B and submitting the optional dissertation, the dissertation may be used to replace the lowest second class (or above) mark from the written papers as outlined above.
+For all students submitting the optional, the dissertation may not be used to replace their mark for the project report or Paper 1.

 Almost all those admitted to the course will have taken Part IB Experimental Psychology in the Natural Sciences Tripos, or Part IB of the Medical and Veterinary Sciences Tripos.
 Students may transfer from the Philosophy Tripos if they have taken Part IB Experimental Psychology in the Natural Sciences Tripos as an optional paper.
 Any other student may transfer, but would normally be required to devote two years to the Part II course.